ioBroker/ioBroker.parser/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) updated packages
+* (bluefox) corrected a problem with the creation of rule

 ### 2.2.2 (2024-07-14)
 * (bluefox) GUI was migrated for admin v7